 As a Black professional in real estate, I am often face-to-face with the judgment of other people’s assumptions of me.
 For example, while hosting an open house, some visitors are surprised to see me as the host and ask more questions about me and where I work rather than asking about the home they came to see.
 I have also spoken to successful agents who have turned down opportunities to lead discussions for fear of retribution or ostracism.

-Host open conversation to combat unconscious bias
+Encourage open conversation to counter unconscious bias

 It goes without saying how prevalent unconscious bias is in our society.
 From a personal perspective, the only way to combat this bias is by having an open dialogue about the nature of discrimination that many people find uncomfortable.